 The building features 9 dock doors and the ceiling height has a 16 foot clear span.
 Sprinkler system is dry.
 The DT 3910 Building has CMS (Central Monitoring Security) station.

-Click to download datasheet.
+Click here to download the sales sheet.

 The GD 10645 Shell Building is located within the Vigo County Industrial Park I. The 98,000 sf shell features four docks, one drive-in overhead door and capacity for a 10-ton bridge crane.